 7.0.
 Fund Raising

 Working with various development partners the Commission is working on a number of project proposals.
 These include construction and management of students hostels and expansion of learning infrastructure for schools of science, technology, engineering and mathematics (French development bank), researchcapacitybuilding (world Bank), sustainable data collection for improved quality (African development bank), Capacity building in research Training (DFID) and Doctoral scholarships (DAAD).

-The Division Is charged with the management of the performance management portfolio of the Commission.
-It was instrumental in the development of the CUE strategic plan 2014 to 2018 and is now monitoring and evaluation its implementation by the various arms of the Commission.
+The Division is charged with the management of the performance management portfolio of the Commission.
+It is now developing the CUE Strategic Plan 2019 to 2023.
 It also directs the process of developing annual work plans, performance contracts, as well as their implementation and management.
 It also manages the ISO processes and systems of the Commission.

 10.0 Strategic Plan